Erich Wolfgang Korngold: A Midsummer Night's Dream (1935)

 After Max Reinhardt's success in producing Shakespeare's A Midsummer Night's Dream for the stage, using incidental music by Felix Mendelssohn, he invited Korngold to Hollywood in 1934 to adapt Mendelssohn's score for his planned film version.
 Korngold would also enlarge and conduct the score.

 The film, which was released in 1935, was a first for Warner Brothers studio in producing a film based on a 400-year-old work of literary art.
 The studio assigned almost every star or character actor under contract to take part in the film, with the filming taking over six months.
 The studio also allowed Korngold to devote more attention to the score than it had to any of its previous films; he could prerecord certain parts of the film for the benefit of actors, whom he then had act to the rhythm and tempo of the music.
 As a result of the score's elaborate tailoring, the film and Korngold's music left a strong impression on the film industry.

 Korngold returned to Austria to finish Die Kathrin.
 He came back to Hollywood to score the film Give Us This Night, with lyricist Oscar Hammerstein II, a film which introduced mezzo-soprano Gladys Swarthout and the Polish-born tenor Jan Kiepura, who had starred in several Korngold operas in Europe.

 Captain Blood (1935)

 In 1935 Warners asked Korngold if he was interested in writing an original dramatic score for Captain Blood.
 He at first declined, feeling that a story about pirates was outside his range of interest.
-However, after watching the filming, with a dynamic new star, Errol Flynn, in a heroic role alongside Olivia de Havilland, who had her debut in A Midsummer Night's Dream, he changed his mind.
+However, after watching the filming, with a dynamic new star, Errol Flynn, in an heroic role alongside Olivia de Havilland, who had her debut in A Midsummer Night's Dream, he changed his mind.

 Korngold not only had the background but also had the gift of melody, an innate sense of theater, and the skills to manipulate sentiment, emotion, humor, and excitement.
 In short, if Jack L. Warner had been praying for such a composer, then his prayers had been answered.